 Ineffective assistance of counsel implies that a defendant's Sixth Amendment right to adequate representation and to a fair trial has been violated.
 In analyzing claims that a defendant's lawyer was ineffective the principal goal is to determine whether the lawyer's conduct so undermined the functioning of the judicial process that the trial cannot be relied upon as having produced a just result.
 Many appellate courts have held that if a defense attorney was ineffective, even asleep, but his failures alone did not create an unfair trial, the conviction will stand.
 Similar appellate courts have held that a verdict may stand when a juror was asleep, so long as the juror was awake during "material" parts of the trial.

 The laws of your state have specific elements that must be proven for any conviction.
 Among other things, a criminal defense attorney can help you establish facts to show the verdict of your case should be overturned on appeal.
-Even if you just have questions and haven't been formally charged yet, there are experienced criminal defense attorneys in your area who can review your case for free.
+Even if you just have questions and haven't been formally charged yet, there are experienced criminal defense attorneys in your area who can set your mind at ease.